 No one wants type 2 diabetes.
-It’s a condition that affects your whole body and gets progressively worse, leading to loss of vision and feeling (especially in your feet and fingertips), as well as kidney disease and heart disease.
-Having high triglycerides makes you more likely to develop it, though.
-Luckily, with some effort, you have a good chance of lowering your triglycerides -- which, at the same time, lowers your chance of getting diabetes.
+It’s a condition that affects your whole body and gets progressively worse, possibly leading to loss of vision and feeling (especially in your feet and fingertips), as well as kidney disease and heart disease.
+Having high triglycerides -- a type of fat in the blood -- may be a sign you may have prediabetes or type 2 diabetes.
+Luckily, with some effort, you can lower your triglycerides -- which can help you lower your chance of developing diabetes.

 The First Sign: Insulin Resistance